nzimas/lothario/README.md

 A simple FX probability control decides how often these mutations occur, while dedicated min/max range parameters let you shape how subtle or extreme they can be.
 Set it tame for gentle color, or push it wild for fractured, unstable echoes.

 In short: Carter’s Delay, but flirtier—faithful at its core, unpredictable at the edges.

+##Notes

+A class-compliant USB audio interface with at least 4 outputs is required.
+Lothario was developed specifically for the Behringer UMC404HD, arguably the cheapest 4-output device of its kind that money can buy.
+I have developed a mod that greatly simplifies the setup of this particular model.